wendymunyasi/travel/README.md

    link: https://github.com/wendymunyasi/travel.git

-2. Naviagte to the `project_envato-Team-Fury-Travel` directory.
+2. Naviagte to the `travel` directory.
 3. Open the file `index.html` to view the app on your browser.